SkoolNotes/Taproot/2020ML301/KBEthicalConcerns.md

 - Automation of labor
 	- Putting people out of jobs
 	- More existential: what will people do?
+When ml does everything better than us